Guy Fawkes Night can be a pretty pricey affair. From fireworks to...

 This page contains information about debt solutions available in England, Wales and Northern Ireland.
 Debt advice in Scotland involves similar but different solutions.
 Before considering an IVA as a debt solution, please make sure you fully understand the risks involved when entering an IVA.

 Follow us on Twitter as we explode these myths and give you the truth about credit and debt.
-And if you want the truth about your own debts, use our online counselling service Debt Remedy or contact us for debt help.
+And if you want the truth about your own debts, use our online debt advice service Debt Remedy or contact us for debt help.

 We’ve been tweeting about #debtmyths since January – what are yours?

 We’re now up to 50 debt myths, but today we’re looking for the money myths you’ve come across.
 Which debt myths have you found in the past?
 Tweet us!

 March 12: StepChange Debt Charity only give debt advice to people with little or no income

 We are able to advise anyone regardless of income and we’ve blogged before how debt can affect anyone and everyone.
 Higher incomes can mean higher costs of living and sometimes more responsibilities.

 It doesn’t matter how much you earn; if you’re struggling to maintain your credit repayments, get in touch with us and we can advise you on the options that are available to you.

 March 9: If you don’t get a loan from one bank, apply at another straightaway

 You should always space out any credit applications, as multiple applications suggest fraud or, more likely, desperation.

 If a bank or financial institution assess your suitability for new credit and decide that (given their lending criteria) it’s too much of a risk for you to borrow, you should assess the outcome pragmatically.

 Is there an underlying reason why you’ve been refused the credit?
 Would be better to talk with a debt help charity about your financial situation, rather than trying to apply for more credit?

 March 8: There are lots of free debt management companies – I’ve seen ads for them

 UK-based fee-charging debt management companies that promote their services as “free”are breaking strict advertising rules introduced on 1st September 2010.